 Are your bands easy to snap?

 The anti-snap sleeve helps prevents snapping by limiting the max length a band can stretch, therefore helping to eliminating overstretch in many cases, which is the biggest cause of breakages.
 If a band does snap within the sleeve it will be replaced anyway under the terms of the Anti-Snap warranty, so you don't have to worry about it.
 No bands in the world today are snap proof because everything has a breaking point.
 There is not and never will be any such thing as snap-proof rubber bands.

 I have noticed some wear marks / scratches / etc on my band or component after use, can I have a new one?

 No, wear and tear is not covered by the defects warranty as it is not a defect, just a side effect of use.
 Please see the warranty page for full details.
-You are covered against manufacturer defects and breakages, but not things that occur from usage.
-If however these problems are apparent when you receive the products then of course a replacement can be sent but you must notify ElastiTone within 14 days of receipt of the problem and email an image of the damage.
+You are covered against manufacturer defects and breakages, but not things that occur from normal usage.
+If however these problems are apparent when you receive the products then of course a replacement can be sent, but you must notify ElastiTone within 14 days of receipt of the problem and email an image of the damage.

 Are bands as good as free weights?

 Free weights and resistance bands are not necessarily in competition with each other, they are just different in the way that they stress your muscles, which is what makes them grow.
 Think of them as different tools for the same job.